 - Not in default on any prior student loans

 Amount: Up to 45% of tuition, University fee and student activity fee.
 This grant does not cover the cost of tuition for courses that are repeated, this includes withdrawals.
-The total of all tuition assistance programs (including the Guard Grant, Chapter 33-Post 9/11 GI Bill, Army Continuing Education System [ACES], Michigan Competitive Scholarship, Indian Tuition Waiver, Tuition Incentive Program, NMU Faculty/Staff/Dependent Tuition Waiver, Police Academy Scholarship, Michigan National Guard State Tuition Assistance Program [MING-STAP] etc.) may not exceed the tuition, University fee and student activity fee cost of NMU.
+The total of all tuition assistance programs (including Chapter 33-Post 9/11 G.I.
+Bill, Michigan Competitive Scholarship, Army Continuing Education System [ACES], Michigan Nation Guard State Tuition Assistance Program [MING-STAP], Indian Tuition Waiver, Tuition Incentive Program, NMU Faculty/Staff/Dependent Tuition Waivers, Police Academy Scholarship, etc.) may not exceed the tuition, University fee and student activity fee cost of NMU.
 If this situation should occur, the amount of the National Guard Grant for tuition and mandatory fees or your Chapter 33 tuition and fees payment will be reduced.

 The National Guard Grant will be affected if the student receives the NMU ROTC Room/Board Scholarship.
 Acceptance of the NMU ROTC Room/Board Scholarship overrides eligibility for any other NMU funded scholarships/grants.